 Visit Hamilton Halton Brant and you’ll find restaurants that are not just stops along the way – they are the destination.
 Expert sources from the New York Times and Food Network can point you in the right direction when it’s time to jump in the car and head to a road-trip worthy restaurant.
 We’ve compiled the top recommendations for restaurants that are worth taking a trip.

-In summer 2017, the venerable New York Times advised readers on “Five Places to Go in Hamilton, Ontario”, agreeing with Mexican director and Hamilton fan Guillermo del Toro that the city is “full of promise and surprises.”
+When the venerable New York Times advised readers on “Five Places to Go in Hamilton, Ontario”, it agreed with Mexican director and Hamilton fan, Guillermo del Toro, that the city is “full of promise and surprises.”
 Three such surprises highlighted by The Times were culinary stops, including ethnically inspired restaurant Nique, daytime-only eatery Saint James, and the tiny espresso bar, Smalls.

 If you put the most stock in recommendations from fellow diners, you’ll want to consider the rankings on Open Table and TripAdvisor.

 Other Hamilton Halton Brant receiving rave reviews on Open Table include Berkeley North, with 96% of diners recommending this Hamilton favourite.
 Ancaster Mill’s delicious food and stunning view also score regular Open Table rating love.